hepengzheng/stock-state/README.md

 in spite of leaving some stocks not handed out.
 Typically, we must keep the handled number of stocks not exceeding the stock limit, but leaving some stocks not handled out is acceptable.

-This project demonstrates how to implement such a server, while many details remains to be optimized to make it production-ready.
+This project demonstrates how to implement such a server, while many details remain to be optimized to make it production-ready.